marcoax/maguttiSpatialBuilder/README.md

 class Location extends Model
 {
     .......
-    // you can override the default longitude,latitude fields protected $spatialFields = [
+    // you can override the default longitude and latitude fields protected $spatialFields = [
         'lng',
         'lat'